chef/knife-vsphere/README.md

 Clones an existing VM template into a new VM instance, optionally applying an existing customization specification.
-If customization arguments such as `--chost` and `--cdomain` are specified, or if the customization sepcification fetched from vSphere is considered, a default customization specification will be attempted.
+If customization arguments such as `--chost` and `--cdomain` are specified, or if the customization specification fetched from vSphere is considered, a default customization specification will be attempted.